hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `frontend_port` - (Required) Front-end port for the application gateway.
 The `frontend_port` block supports fields documented below.

-* `frontend_ip_configuration` - (Optional) Specifies lists of frontend IP configurations.
+* `frontend_ip_configuration` - (Required) Specifies lists of frontend IP configurations.
 Currently only one Public and/or one Private IP address can be specified.
 Also one frontendIpConfiguration element can specify either Public or Private IP address, not both.
 The `frontend_ip_configuration` block supports fields documented below.

 * `backend_address_pool` - (Required) Backend pools can be composed of NICs, virtual machine scale sets, public IPs, internal IPs, fully qualified domain names (FQDN), and multi-tenant back-ends like Azure Web Apps.
 Application Gateway backend pool members are not tied to an availability set.
 Members of backend pools can be across clusters, data centers, or outside of Azure as long as they have IP connectivity.
 The `backend_address_pool` block supports fields documented below.